jonas-trms/bezier_curves/README.md

 You can compile with GCC by running the following command:

 ```
-$ gcc -o bezier_curves main.c bezier_computations.c canvas_operations.c linked_lists.c -lm
+$ gcc -o bezier_curves src/main.c src/bezier_computations.c src/canvas_operations.c src/linked_lists.c -lm
 ```

 ## Usage
-The first command line argument expects the path to the `.ppm` output file.
-The program will ask the user to set a canvas size.
+The program is called using the command `./bezier_curves path`, with `path` being the path to the `.ppm` output file.
+The user will be asked to set a canvas size.
 From then, the program works like a CLI.
 There are four commands:
 * `add x y` adds a point at _relative_ coordinates (`x`, `y`) on the canvas, with `x`, `y` being `float` values in [0,1].
 * `generate n` generates a plot made of `n` points on the curve parameterized by the points provided as input, with `n` being an `int`.
 * `blank` clears the canvas and deletes all points.